People Often Ask, “Why Don’t You Have A Set inspection Fee?”

 After inspecting over 8,000 homes, I know I can inspect some homes or condos in around 2 hours but some can take over 4 hours.
 I also know it takes around 2 hours to complete a report on some homes or condos and over 4 hours on others.

-Money: Let’s put things in perspective: If you’re buying a $500,000 house and the inspection costs $695, that’s less than 0.014% of the cost of the house!
-Most real estate agencies charge around 5.00% to sell a home, that would be $25,000 for a $500,000 house!
-The cost of a home inspection is a bargain compared to the real estate agent’s commission.
-Aside from the time invested, the value of the inspection and report can be measured by its usefulness.
+Money: Let’s put things in perspective: If you’re buying a $700,000 house and the inspection costs $700, that’s less than 0.001% of the cost of the house!
+Most real estate agencies charge around 5.00% to sell a home, that would be $35,000 for a $700,000 house!

 Remember, home inspectors know the value of their service and charge accordingly.
 (FYI, in Massachusetts, if a real estate agent, other than a true buyers agent, recommends or steers you to a particular home inspector, they are violating the real estate licensing law and should be reported).